BigFoxses/CARTP-cheatsheet/General-information.md

  - Managed Identiy -> equivalent to AWS instance Profile /Lambda - exeuction roles -> retrive IMDS 169.254.169.254
  - VM - Managed Identity-> Abuse UserData -> upload

+  ## AdminstrationUnit
+  - An administrative unit is an Azure AD resource that can be a container for other Azure AD resources.
+An administrative unit can contain only users, groups, or devices.
+Administrative units restrict permissions in a role to any portion of your organization that you define.